gvwilson/thirdbit/src/fiction/in-heck/index.md

 "A discombobulator,"
 Patient said proudly.
-"Possibly the last one in existence.
+"One of the last in existence.
 This one spent considerable time refurbishing it."

 "Uh huh.